jldantas/libmft/README.md

 ### Current CL

 - Added removed entries to the STANDARD_INFORMATION attribute
+- Added removed entries to the FILE_NAME attribute
 - Added abstract class for content
 - Moved timestamps to its own class
+- Removed UID implementation in favor of standard library on

 ### Version 0.7